tpoisot/ms_spegen_cooc/intro.md

 simultaneous occurrence of species with contrasted resource use [@poi11a], habitat selection [@dev10], and interactions [@bas03;@wei12].
-Both empirical and theoretical studies have shown how different degrees of niche partitioning can promote functional diversity [@dia01; @pet02; @ack07].
+Both empirical and theoretical studies have shown how different degrees of niche partitioning can promote functional diversity [@dia01; @pet02; @ack07] and species persistence [@bas09c].
 However, the co-occurrence of specialist and generalist species has received considerably less attention.
-The majority of studies seeking to understand the conditions for co-occurrence between populations of specialists and generalists in both biotic (*e.g.* predator–prey, host–parasite) and abiotic (*e.g.* habitat choice) interactions have focused on small communities [@wil94;
-@hoc90; @dem95; @ega04; @abr06; @rav09].
-Approaches based on model analysis or
+The majority of studies seeking to understand the conditions for co-occurrence between populations of specialists and generalists in both biotic (*e.g.* predator–prey, host–parasite) and abiotic (*e.g.* habitat choice) interactions have focused on small communities [@wil94; @hoc90; @dem95; @ega04; @abr06;
-controlled experiments have two features impeding their generalization to large communities.
+@rav09].
+Approaches based on model analysis or controlled experiments have two features impeding their generalization to large communities.
 First, the number of interacting organisms is often kept low, either to facilitate model analysis or because of experimental constraints.
 In practice, this means that studies investigating the co-occurrence of species with contrasted specificities assume no intermediate situations between the endpoints of specialism and generalism, whereas natural systems exhibit more of a continuum [@for12; @poi13b].
 Second, it is unclear to what extent results can be scaled up to more realistic communities.
 Stouffer and colleagues [@sto09] showed that because adding species and interactions increases the potential for complex population dynamical feedbacks, complete, realistic networks tend to exhibit different behaviors than simple modules (*i.e.*